-1889 Playwright and director George S. Kaufman (1889-1961) is born today in Pittsburgh.
-A former newsman, Kaufman will make his mark with the comedy Dulcy in 1921, and will go on to write dozens of comedies, dramas and musicals, at a clip of two or three a year until the 1940s, often in collaboration with the likes of Moss Hart and Edna Ferber.
-He will win the Pulitzer Prize twice, for his work on Of Thee I Sing and You Can't Take It With You, and will win his only Tony Award for directing the original Guys and Dolls.
-His plays include The Cocoanuts and Animal Crackers (both for the Marx Brothers), Merton of the Movies, The Royal Family, I'd Rather Be Right, Once in a Lifetime, Dinner at Eight and The Man Who Came to Dinner.
+1889 Playwright and director George S. Kaufman (1889-1961) is born in Pittsburgh.
+A former newsman, Kaufman makes his mark with the comedy Dulcy in 1921, and goes on to write dozens of comedies, dramas, and musicals, at a clip of two or three a year until the 1940s, often in collaboration with the likes of Moss Hart and Edna Ferber.
+He wins the Pulitzer Prize twice, for his work on Of Thee I Sing and You Can't Take It With You, and wins his only Tony Award for directing the original Guys and Dolls.
+His plays include The Cocoanuts and Animal Crackers (both for The Marx Brothers), Merton of the Movies, The Royal Family, I'd Rather Be Right, Once in a Lifetime, Dinner at Eight, and The Man Who Came to Dinner.

-1908 Birthday of actor Burgess Meredith (1908-1997), whose long Broadway career included original productions of High Tor, Winterset, She Loves Me Not and The Remarkable Mr. Pennypacker.
-He created two memorable screen roles as well: the umbrella-wielding villain The Penguin in TV's "Batman," and the hard-bitten boxing coach who literally eggs Sylvester Stallone on to glory in "Rocky".
+1908 Birthday of actor Burgess Meredith (1908-1997), whose long Broadway career includes original productions of High Tor, Winterset, She Loves Me Not, and The Remarkable Mr. Pennypacker.
+He creates two memorable screen roles as well: the umbrella-wielding villain The Penguin in TV's Batman, and the hard-bitten boxing coach who literally eggs Sylvester Stallone on to glory in Rocky.

-1922 A revival of Hamlet opens tonight at the Sam Harris Theatre.
+1922 A revival of Hamlet opens at the Sam Harris Theatre.
 John Barrymore in the title role is "the new and lasting Hamlet," says The New York Times.
-This production — which was produced and directed by Arthur Hopkins with sets by Robert Edmond Jones — will run 101 performances, breaking Edwin Booth's long standing 100 performance record.
+The production—which was produced and directed by Arthur Hopkins with sets by Robert Edmond Jones—runs 101 performances, breaking Edwin Booth's long standing 100 performance record.

 1931 Alfred Lunt and Lynn Fontanne have one of their greatest successes in The Theatre Guild's production of Robert E. Sherwood's romantic comedy Reunion in Vienna.
 The story of former royals now forced to work as cab drivers and such, runs 268 performances in the depths of the Depression at the Martin Beck Theatre, and goes on a European tour.